 The group also questioned the need for an additional turf field (Westfield's and complex are both turfed) given the current state of the economy.

 "Aren't we paying enough in taxes as it is?" one homeowner asked.
 "Eighty-eight percent of the school budget is paid for by local support as opposed to 42 percent in the rest of the state and now we're not even given a choice of what we want to pay for."

-Slater voted with BOE members Gretchan Ohlig and Mark Friedman to separate the bond referendums but they were outvoted 5-3.
+Slater voted with BOE members Gretchan Ohlig and Mark Friedman to but they were outvoted 5-3.
 Ann Cary was absent for the vote.

 Those opposed to the field agreed the funds could be put to better use to maintain the schools or enrich current academic programs.
 One resident referenced a father who spoke at the outreach meeting and stated that his daughter was bringing paper towels to school.

 "I don't mind sending in paper towels or wipes when they send home the list of things they need but not when they're spending money on things like this," another Trinity Place resident said.